At a glance: your San Marino questions answered

 But the stretch between Cesta and Montale is the best bit.
 It’s a little steeper, a little wilder, and—bonus—almost completely tourist-free!
 And okay, although I was harsh about the Third Tower, it's nice to get there just for the peace and quiet.

 This isn’t even really a proper hike, which is good in that you don’t need any extra gear.
-It’s short, scenic, and packed with sweet views, making it perfect for anyone who wants to feel outdoorsy without actually putting the effort in.
+It’s short, scenic, and packed with sweet views, making it perfect for anyone who wants to feel outdoorsy without actually putting in the effort.

 Basilica of Saint Marinus

 The San Marino Basilica is San Marino’s main church.
 It’s clean, it’s supported by Corinthian columns, and it’s got that perfectly symmetrical, almost-too-perfect look.
-To be honest, it does look like it was copy-pasted from a neoclassical architecture textbook.
+To be honest, it does look like it was copied and pasted from a neoclassical architecture textbook.

 Inside, the ceiling also looks too perfect, albeit severely lacking in color (we’d just been to see a load of high-saturation mosaics in Ravenna).
 There’s a reliquary with Saint Marinus’s bones, which is cool if you’re into that.
 Otherwise, it lacks the irresistible drama of an over-the-top Italian cathedral (we’d also recently seen Bologna’s San Petronio Basilica).